bjcosta/landscaping/plants/README.md

 <img src="photos/small_evergreen_trees.png" width="100">

   We have planned for multiple smaller evergreen trees along southern boundary fence.
-There is a bit more choice in this selection as it is not creating deliberate micro-cimates or structure in the yard.
+There is a bit more choice in this selection as it is not creating deliberate micro-climates or structure in the yard.
 As long as the trees meet the requirements outlined below it should be fine for many choices.
 They should get reasonable amount of sunlight and ok drainage.

   Available space (for each plant):
   * Ideally: 2m wide, 3m high